greyspectrum/inception/README.md

 # Inception

-To whom it may concern,
+To Whom It May Concern,

 We have an interest in retaining your team for a job.
 Please run the attached script in your terminal to find out more: